 The assessment complies with current BOEM NTL Nos.
 2005-G07, 2008-G04, 2009-G40, 2022-G01 and Pre-seabed disturbance survey mitigation.

-One hard copy and one digital copy of the proprietary Shallow Hazards Assessment was submitted as an enclosure with Plan N-9955.
+A digital copy of the proprietary Shallow Hazards and Archaeological Assessment is being submitted with this plan.

 (f) SHALLOW HAZARDS ASSESSMENT